dsu-arl/pace-python-dojo/conditionals/if-else-statements/DESCRIPTION.md

 15 is odd
 ```
 3. Test your code with `python yourFile.py`
-4. Verify your solution with `verify yourFile.py`
+4. Verify your solution with `/challenge/verify yourFile.py`